telerik/ajax-docs/api/server/Telerik.Web.UI/RadUpload.md

 If you want to cancel the deleting of the file input return
             false in the javascript handler.

-###  OnClientClearing `String`

-Gets or sets the name of the client-side function which will be executed before a file input field is
-            cleared in a RadUpload instance using the Clear button.

-###  OnClientFileSelected `String`

-Gets or sets the name of the client-side function which will be executed when a file input value changed.

 ###  OnClientDeletingSelected `String`

 Gets or sets the name of the client-side function which will be executed before the selected file inputs are removed.